Topology Only Pre-Training: Towards Generalised Multi-Domain Graph Models: Introduction

+We evaluate \method using graph constrastive learning with both random and adversarial augmentations.
+This evaluation includes the construction of an amalgamated, multi-domain dataset, spanning from road networks to molecules.
+We pre-train multiple models on different subsets of this amalgamated dataset and with varied augmentation schemes.
+We perform multiple fine-tuning runs for each model in order to show statistical significance for our experiments.
+Through this evaluation we contribute the following empirical findings:

-\begin{enumerate}[itemsep=0em] \item \textbf{Effective pre-training without features.} Pre-training on varied domains, under the exclusion of node and edge features, leads to positive transfer.
+\begin{enumerate}[itemsep=0em] \item \textbf{Effective pre-training.} Pre-training on varied domains, under the exclusion of node and edge features, leads to positive transfer.
 We find that under fine-tuning, results are at worst on-par, and on 76\% of tasks significantly better, than a non-pretrained baseline.

 \item \textbf{Increased performance from domain diversity.} Pre-training without features from varied non-target domains, instead of the target domain, can bring greater downstream performance benefits.
-On molecular benchmarks, we find that a model pre-trained on non-molecules, compared to pre-trained only on molecules, is at worst on-par.
-On 56\% of tasks the non-molecule model performs significantly better, and never significantly worse, than the molecule model. \end{enumerate}
+In the absence of features in pre-training a non-molecule learner consistently produces positive transfer compared to a molecule learner.
+On 56\% of tasks the non-molecule model performs significantly better, and never significantly worse, than the molecule-only model. \end{enumerate}

-Given these findings, under recent definitions, these may be among the first foundation graph models \cite{Bommasani2021OnModels, Liu2023OneTasks, Liu2023TowardsBeyond, Zhang2023GraphModels}.
-Both of these findings go beyond the current consensus of graph pre-training, opening broad avenues of research and application.
-In particular our second finding runs contrary to the single-domain training paradigm.